 Synonym-based tools like QuillBot can introduce phrasing that sounds unnatural to readers, which increases bounce rates.
 They can also inadvertently replace your target keywords with synonyms that have different search intent.
 LLM-based rewriters understand context well enough to keep important terms while improving the surrounding prose.

-The Evaluation Gate Matters for SEO
+Quality Scoring Matters for SEO

 For SEO teams producing dozens of articles per week, this eliminates the need to manually review every piece for AI-sounding patterns.
 You get consistent quality without constant oversight.
 The human score (0-100) also gives you a concrete metric to track — if your content scores above 80, it is genuinely difficult to distinguish from human-written text.